 Location: 13601 Old Cutler Rd., Miami, FL 33158

 Contact: Woodward Bailey

 The CPHST Miami Lab is co-located with the Agricultural Research Service at the Subtropical Horticulture Research Station in Florida.
-In addition to Miami, the lab includes treatment support staff in Raleigh, North Carolina.
-The mission of this lab is to provide world leadership in the development of phytosanitary measures and port technologies to protect American agriculture and natural environments from invasive alien pests.
+In addition to Miami, the lab includes treatment mitigations staff in Raleigh, NC and the Biloxi Station staff (link).
+The mission of the Miami lab is to provide international leadership in the development of phytosanitary measures and port technologies to protect U.S. agriculture from invasive alien pests.
 Specific goals include: the development of new quarantine treatments and techniques and modifying existing methods that mitigate risks associated with quarantine pests; validation of existing treatments; support of PPQ operational and preclearance programs (such as facility approvals and certifications); development of risk management systems and systems approaches; and development and optimization of port technologies and processes relating to pest exclusion.

 Treatment Schedule Development and Support

 - Reviewed cold treatment research protocols for Mediterranean fruit fly in Spanish clementines and four species of fruit flies in Hawaiian citrus.